smartmonkey007/100Days/README.md

 ## Potential Projects
 * Tick tack toe game
-    - in Angular
+    - in Angular - done
-    - in React
+    - in React   - done
-    - in Vue
+    - in Vue     - started
-    - in svelt
+    - in svelt   - done
     - in Ionic
 * CSS styles challenges
 * Firebase functions for games